 Singapore Freecycle Network

-This non-profit project distributes any unwanted items – from home appliances and home furniture, to medical, mobility and learning aids – that are still useful and in good working condition to the needy under Voluntary Welfare Organisations (VWO).
+Got unwanted items that are still useful and in good working condition?
+From home appliances to furniture, and also medical, mobility and learning aids, this non-profit project will distribute the items to the needy under Voluntary Welfare Organisations (VWO).
 If you’ve got anything to give away, you can post it on Pass-It-On’s website or donate requested items.
-Collection of items can be arranged with the VWOs directly.
+Collection can be arranged with the VWOs directly.

 The Salvation Army

 Unwanted goods like electronic devices, books and furniture from your home or office can help local communities in an important and practical way.
 Just drop them off at any Salvation Army Donation In Kind booths.
 The charity’s social enterprise arm, Red Shield Industries, will then process them and retail those in good condition at their Family Stores located all over the island.